 In the evening time, my favorite breakfast was Maggi noodles.
 One packet almost every day.
 I just loved it and love it still.
-I used to prepare it myself with different variety each day.
+I used to prepare it myself with different varieties each day.

 After eating the snacks, I went outside to play outdoor games.
 We played many other outdoor games other than cricket.
 I loved them all!

 The day would always end with a Bollywood or Hollywood film.
-Our family would hire a video cassette every day and we would all sit together to watch the film till late at night.
+Our family would hire a video-cassette every day and we would all sit together to watch the film till late at night.
 The video cassette and the VCR days were so phenomenal.